JoshuaLampert/KernelInterpolation.jl/docs/src/development.md

 if already inside the the `run` directory or `julia --project=run` if in the main directory of the repo.

+## Contributing

+KernelInterpolation.jl is an open-source project and we are very happy to accept contributions from the community.
+You can contribute by openinga an issue or a pull request (PR).
+If you want to contribute code by opening a pull request, please make sure that your code follows the conventions of the codebase, is well-documented, and meaningful tests are added.
+On each pull request, we run automated checks that verify that all tests pass, the code is covered by tests, the documentation builds correctly, and that the code is properly formatted (see below).
+When opening a PR prefer small, focused changes.

+See also the [contributing guidelines](https://github.com/JoshuaLampert/KernelInterpolation.jl/blob/main/CONTRIBUTING.md) for more details also regarding LLM/AI usage.

 ## Preview of the documentation

 If you want to build the documentation locally, you can run